-- 2.1 Residential Sector Ten covers part of the area of the Central East 'B' Residential Precinct (Plan No. 006).
-It is bounded by the Central East Residential Precinct (Plan No. 005) to the south, the Central Open Space Precinct (Plan No. 003) to the west, Residential Sector Nine (Plan No. 006-2000) to the east and future urban residential development to the north.
+- 2.1 Residential Sector Twelve covers part of the area of the East Ridge Residential Precinct (Plan No. 007).
+It is bounded by Residential Sector Eleven (Plan No. 007-1000) to the south, Discovery Drive to the west and future urban residential development to the north and east.
 The sector forms part of the Urban Residential Area land use element.
-The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 4.43 hectares.
-After dedication of land for roads and parks the residential area will be approximately 2.82 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
+The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 6.0 hectares.
+After dedication of land for roads and parks the residential area will be approximately 3.4 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.